CI Financial: History

 In 2020, CI underwent strategic restructuring under the leadership of CEO Kurt MacAlpine.
 The main division of CI was rebranded to CI Global Asset Management with the merger of former main division CI Investments, and CI First Asset Capital.
 In house boutiques branding under CI Investments were phased out and will operate under CI Global Asset Management.
 The affected CI Investment boutique brands were Cambridge Global Asset Management, Harbour Advisors, Sentry Investment Management, and Signature Global Asset Management.
 CI's wealth management division Assante Wealth Management was renamed CI Assante Wealth Management.
 CI acquired the remaining minority 25% stake in WealthBar allowing the creation of the new division CI Direct Investing.
 CI Direct Investing was introduced with the merger of WealthBar and Virtual Brokers.
 CI's broker dealer BBS Securities was renamed CI Investment Services.
 CI's Stonegate Private Counsel alongside CI's U.S. RIA businesses formed CI Private Wealth.

+In June 2026, CI Global Asset Management acquired Invesco Canada's investment fund business, becoming manager of 98 mutual funds and exchange-traded funds with approximately C$27 billion in assets under management.

 In July 2025, CI Financial announced that it had received all regulatory approvals required to complete a take-private transaction under a plan of arrangement with Mubadala Capital.
 In August 2025, CI Financial was acquired by the state-owned Emirati Mubadala Investment Company and turned private.
 Under the terms of the transaction, shareholders were to receive C$32.00 per share in cash, representing a premium of 33% over the last closing price and 58% over the 60-day volume-weighted average trading price.

+In August 2026, CI Global Asset Management agreed to sell its Australian investment fund management affiliate GSFM to Munro Partners in exchange for an increased minority interest in Munro.